Mydidae at Trafalgar Studios

 But these are trifling concerns, really – nits being picked when what we’re really dancing around is the creeping sense of discomfort woven by two fantastic actors, whose realness somehow shines through all of these cracks and rivets us as they dance across the pages of Thorne’s world.
 We are held, grimaces plastered on our faces.

 We’re intentionally not saying too much about what happens in this one, because to do so would be giving too much away.
 We can say that there is both horror and touchingly familiar intimacy in Mydidae; humour, sympathy, and some of the most effective silence we’ve seen on stage in some time.
 Realness, nudity, sex and violence may be theatrical gimmicks but they are no less dramatic for it.
 And drama, after all, is what we go to the theatre for.

 Photos: Richard Lakos

-Mydidae is on at Trafalgar Studios, Studio 2 until 30th March 2013, for further information or to book visit here.
+Mydidae is at Trafalgar Studios, Studio 2 until 30th March 2013.
+For further information or to book visit the theatre’s website here.